JEJodesty/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

+* Exercise 2.4: Investigate whether first babies are lighter or heavier than others.
+Compute Cohen's d to quatify the difference detween groups.
+  * Question: How does it compare to the difference in pregnancy length?

 * Answer
 ```
 First born babies are approximately 0.117 lbs (1.88 oz) lighter that other babies: